meiersi-da/cips/cip-TOKEN-STD/cip-meiersi-Canton-Network-Token-Standard.md

    Initiate direct peer-to-peer transfers of their holdings and monitor their progress.
    Note that these kind of transfers are also known as free of payment (FOP) transfers in TradFi.
 3. **Delivery versus Payment (DVP) Transfers**:
-   Review, approve and reject asset transfers requested by apps to atomically settle on-ledger DVP obligations.
+   Review, approve, and reject asset transfers requested by apps to atomically settle on-ledger DVP obligations.

-The support for DVP transfers enables building apps that coordinate asset transfers as part of their workflows: e.g., margin management, OTC trading, (decentralized) exchanges, or apps that accept Canton Network tokens as a means of payment.
+The support for DVP transfers enables building apps that coordinate asset transfers as part of their workflows: e.g., collateral management, OTC trading, (decentralized) exchanges, or apps that accept Canton Network tokens as a means of payment.